 Last week, the Financial Accounting Standards Board (FASB), the body authorized to promulgate generally accepted accounting principles (GAAP) in the U.S., issued an Exposure Draft that, if adopted, would make significant changes to GAAP reporting in financial statements for nonprofit organizations.
-A copy of the Exposure Draft is available here.

 The FASB’s stated objective for the proposed changes is “to improve the current net asset classification requirements and the information presented in financial statements and notes about a not-for-profit entity’s liquidity, financial performance, and cash flows.”